 Jeffrey M. Dine is an Associate in Seward & Kissel’s Litigation Group.
 Jeff’s clients include shipping companies, investment banks, hedge funds, indenture trustees and administrative agents.
 His practice focuses on complex corporate and commercial litigation and arbitration, as well as the recognition and enforcement of international arbitration awards.

 Jeff represents clients in matters involving public securities and derivative litigation, maritime commercial matters, securitizations, contracts and bankruptcy.
 He also represents clients in copyright, trade secret and trademark cases.
 He practices in state and federal courts throughout the country as well as in international, maritime, domestic and securities industry arbitrations and mediations.

 Jeff writes and speaks on international arbitration, arbitration enforcement and copyright.
-He is a member of the International Bar Association (Litigation and Arbitration Committees, Intellectual Property and Entertainment Law Committee), the Maritime Law Association of the United States (Arbitration and ADR Committee) and the Copyright Society of the U.S.A.
+He is a Fellow of the Chartered Institute of Arbitrators and a member of the International Bar Association (Litigation and Arbitration Committees, Intellectual Property and Entertainment Law Committee), the Maritime Law Association of the United States (Arbitration and ADR Committee) and the Copyright Society of the U.S.A.

 Jeff received a B.A. from the University of Michigan in 1988 with honors and high distinction, and a J.D. cum laude, also from the University of Michigan, in 1995.